Alexander Leighton: Religious controversy

-Leighton published his controversial pamphlet Zion's plea against Prelacy: An Appeal to Parliament in 1628 in Holland.
-In this publication, he criticised the church, and in particular the Bishops who then ruled the Church of Scotland, condemning them as "antiChristian and satanic".
+Leighton published Zion's Plea Against Prelacy: An Appeal to Parliament in Holland, perhaps in 1629.
+(This is the year proposed in Pollard and Redgrave's Short-Title Catalogue, which rejects the book's own dating to the fall of La Rochelle: that is, October 1628.)
+In this book, Leighton criticised the church, and in particular the bishops who then ruled the Church of Scotland, condemning them as "antiChristian and satanic".
 He branded Queen Henrietta Maria herself as "the daughter of Heth" (a Canaanite and an idolatress), He was sentenced by Archbishop William Laud's High Commission Court to public whipping, to having the letters 'SS' branded on him (for 'Sower of Sedition'), and having one of his ears cut off and his nose slit.
 Medical records say that, "since he had been censured by the Star Chamber on religious grounds (& had had his ears cropped)", that he should now be 'infamis' in his profession, and he was permanently banned from further practice.

 John Taylor Brown, writing in Encyclopædia Britannica, expressed the opinion that Leighton's persecution and punishment "form one of the most disgraceful incidents of the reign of King Charles I".

 Once the warrant for his arrest was issued by the High Commission Court, Leighton was taken to William Laud's house and then to Newgate Prison without any trial.
 He was put in irons in solitary confinement in an unheated and uncovered cell for fifteen weeks, in which the rain and snow could beat in upon him.
 None of his friends nor even his wife were permitted to see him during this time.
 According to four doctors, Leighton was so sick that he was unable to attend his supposed sentencing.
 Durant notes that Leighton also "was tied to a stake and received thirty-six stripes with a heavy cord upon his naked back; he was placed in the pillory for two hours in November's frost and snow; he was branded in the face, had his nose split and his ears cut off, and was condemned to life imprisonment".
 He was only released from jail when his son Robert was ordained as a Minister at Newbattle.

 In the end, the Star Chamber's sentence was not carried out in full.
 The Long Parliament released him from prison in 1640, when they cancelled his fine, and paid him £6,000 for his suffering.
 In 1642, Leighton was appointed Keeper of Lambeth House, which had been converted into a prison.